 This technology has successfully completed laboratory testing with reproducible results.

 This technology is an immediate modification on current industry standard SLA printers.
 It can in turn be used for small- and large-scale manufacturing of, but not limited to:

 - Packaging materials; electronics, food, paper, etc.

 - Household novelty items

-This technology is patent pending and available for licensing opportunities.
+This technology is patent pending in the US and is available for licensing opportunities.